DanutGavrus/10-C-Applications/2. Linux POSIX projects/3. Inter Process Communication/README.md

 3) In order to test it write: "python tester.py" (Chapter 3.1);
 4) If you want more details while testing, open tester.py and change verbose to true before step3.
 ```
 When submitted, our implementation was tested with one more python file.
-Below I attached a photo with that testing result(which is a little lower compared to this tester's score of xx/100).
+Below I attached a photo showing the testing result for that tester(which is a little lower compared to the tester I had: xx/100).

 ## Python Tests Passed
 ![alt text](https://github.com/DanutGavrus/Photos/blob/master/3.%20Inter-Process%20Communication.png)